The Ritz (rock club): History

-The Ritz was founded in 1980 by Jerry Brandt in the historic Webster Hall ballroom and concert space on 11th Street between Third and Fourth Avenues in the East Village neighborhood of New York City.
-The address was 119 East 11th Street.
+The Ritz was founded in 1980 by Jerry Brandt in the historic Webster Hall ballroom and concert space located at 119 East 11th Street between Third and Fourth avenues in the East Village neighborhood of New York City.
 The Ritz focused primarily on live performances, often of newer acts, but also featured dancing.
 The Ritz was one of the first clubs to incorporate video screens into the club experience with a 30' screen and a projector which cost $120,000.
 MTV made its debut at The Ritz.
-In April 1989, The Ritz moved to the site of the former Studio 54 on 254 West 54th Street, where it was called "The New Ritz" and continued to host concerts for several years.
-From 1990 onward it reverted to the name "The Ritz."
-The original 11th Street space is now known as Webster Hall.
+In April 1989, The Ritz moved to the site of the former Studio 54 on 254 West 54th Street, where it was called "The New Ritz" and continued to host concerts until 1995.
+From 1990 onward it reverted to the name "The Ritz".
+The original 11th Street space reverted to the name Webster Hall after The Ritz relocated.

 MTV's "Live at The Ritz"

 MTV aired a series of concerts called "Live at The Ritz" on Saturday nights in the 1980s.
-Performers included Guns N' Roses, Gene Loves Jezebel, the Saints, the Cult, Nik Kershaw, the Smithereens, Oingo Boingo, Julian Cope, Great White, Hoodoo Gurus, White Lion, Iggy Pop, Eurogliders, Blancmange, and Simon Townshend.
+Performers included Guns N' Roses, Gene Loves Jezebel, the Saints, the Cult, Nik Kershaw, the Smithereens, Oingo Boingo, Julian Cope, Great White, Hoodoo Gurus, Pseudo Echo, White Lion, Iggy Pop, Eurogliders, Blancmange, and Simon Townshend.